As Samuel Hemming, the first Senior Grand Warden of the United Grand Lodge of England, once put it;

 The person spreading love is a figurative trowel, while the affection being spread represents cement.

-Masonic brotherly love refers to resilience a person has built by restricting personal desires and passions to disseminate peace and harmony to the people around him.
+Masonic brotherly love refers to the resilience a person has built by restricting personal desires and passions to disseminate peace and harmony to the people around him.
 The love is not limited to fellow Masons.

 Instead, it is to be shared with anyone a Mason interacts with.